Skip to main content

 • Produced clean P&L, balance sheet, and cash flow statements for 3 fiscal years

-Phase 2: Valuation & Financial Model (Weeks 4-8)
+Phase 2: Valuation and Financial Model (Weeks 4 to 8)

 Simultaneously, we built a comprehensive financial model to support the valuation conversation: